seantwie03/cli_demos/README.md

 ## Files

-*   `kitty-demo.sh`: The main controller script.
+*   `demonstration_functions.sh`: The file to import into your bashrc.
 *   `sample_command_file.sh`: An example command file.
 *   `README.md`: This file.

-## Thanks

-Thanks to [Kovid Goyal](https://sw.kovidgoyal.net/kitty/support/) for making such an awesome terminal program!

 ## Other Implementations